ropg/pinapl/README.md

 | :---- | :---------- |
 | `button` | (string) The text on the button that was pressed.
 Or `nil` if no buttons were given. |

+## input

+input() allows typing.
+By default, it will either show a QWRTY keyboard (in landscape mode), or an alphabetically arranged vertical keyboard for the user to type on.
+The text will, by default, show in FONT3 (8x12), stretched 2x along both axes to 16x24.
+Once the edge of the screen is reached (15 chars in landscape) it switches to 8x24 characters (also the default size on all buttons).
+At 30 characters, the text starts scrolling to always show where the user is typing.
+An underscore under the last character on the left and the right will show if there is more text to show in that direction.
+By touching the left and right of the display, the user can scroll around and place the cursor wherever she wants.

 ## listbox